High confidence inference on the probability an individual benefits from treatment using experimental or observational data with known propensity scores: bounds with pre-treatment covariates

-And denote the corresponding estimators as $\hat{\theta}^{L}(\delta,x)$ and $\hat{\theta}^{U}(\delta,x)$, respectively.
-We would like a guarantee about how close $(\hat{\theta}^L(\delta,x),\hat{\theta}^U(\delta,x))$ is to $(\theta^L(\delta,x),\theta^U(\delta,x))$. \begin{remark}[Large enough sample at a covariate stratum?]\ \\ Importantly, we note that should a large enough sample be collected at stratum $x$ of the pre-treatment covariates, Theorem \ref{thm:mainResultMargPIBT} can be applied for a frequentist confidence statement about $\theta(\delta,x)$ using the analogous interpretation in Remark \ref{rem:practicalInterpretation}.
+Importantly, should a large enough sample be collected at stratum $x$ of the pre-treatment covariates, Proposition \ref{prop:mainResultMargPIBT} can be applied for a frequentist confidence statement about $\theta(\delta,x)$ using the analogous interpretation in Remark \ref{rem:practicalInterpretation}.
 The rest of this section is useful for the case that a large enough sample is not collected for some or all of the pre-treatment covariate strata of interest. \end{remark}

-Theorem \ref{thm:mainResConditionalGeneral} is the main non-asymptotic, non-parametric result for this setting.
-Theorem \ref{thm:mainResRegrResids} is the adaptation of Theorem \ref{thm:mainResConditionalGeneral} to a case where we strategically use regression residuals to estimate the bounds on PIBT.
-For this approach with regression residuals, we show how a confidence statement about the conditional PIBT bound estimators can be written in terms of a target confidence level that is adjusted according to how accurate the regression function estimator is.
-In Corollary \ref{cor:mainResDistrRegr}, we demonstrate how the statement written in this manner implies that the conditional bound estimators are as statistically efficient as the regression function estimator of choice.
-Moreover, Proposition \ref{prop:CIsGaussResids} adopts the more general Theorem \ref{thm:mainResRegrResids} to the canonical linear regression case.
-We demonstrate how to use this result to conduct a power analysis for the simultaneous inference on PIBT at all pre-treatment covariate strata.
+Proposition \ref{prop:mainResConditionalGeneral} is the main non-asymptotic, model-free result for this setting.
+Proposition \ref{prop:mainResRegrResids} is the adaptation of Proposition \ref{prop:mainResConditionalGeneral} to a case where we strategically use regression residuals to estimate the bounds on $\pibt$.
+For this model-free approach with regression residuals, we show how a confidence statement about the conditional $\pibt$ bound estimators can be written in terms of a target confidence level that is adjusted according to how accurate the arbitrary regression function estimator is.
+In Corollary \ref{cor:effCondBounds}, we demonstrate how the statement written in this manner implies that the conditional bound estimators are as statistically efficient as the regression function estimator of choice.
+Moreover, Proposition \ref{prop:CIsGaussResids} adopts the more general Proposition \ref{prop:mainResRegrResids} to the canonical linear regression case.